danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ```

 In the html file, it contains:
-1. a text input box with the default seed/starting text: Ch.
+1. A text input box with the default seed/starting text: Ch.
 11 Auto Chapter Generator.
 The seed is required to predict the next character.
 2. A slider for selecting the number of characters to generate.
 3. A slider for setting the temperature (the value that control the amount of uncertainty of predictions)[^temp] with the range from 0 to 1.
 4. A button with the word 'generate'
 5. A result area that will display the generative text which is below the horizontal line `<hr>`

+**sketch.js**